 In addition to your friends and family, the below numbers may also be handy to have saved in your phone:

-- Your telco provider – mobile phone and internet coverage isn’t always perfect, or you may have a problem with your device, so it could be worthwhile knowing who to call to fix any issues.
+- Your telco provider: Mobile phone and internet coverage isn’t always perfect, or you may have a problem with your device.

-- Your doctor – getting sick is never fun, especially if you don’t know who to contact.
-Having your doctor’s practice – or even the number for a house call doctor – may help you get better sooner.
+- Your doctor: Having your doctor’s practice – or even the number for a house call doctor – may help you get better sooner.

-- Emergency contacts – in certain cases, you may be required to provide an emergency contact, such as for a safety waiver in case you get hurt or sick, so it’s best to have the numbers of loved ones saved in your phone.
-This will generally be your friends or family, or may be someone you live with, or your next-door neighbour.
+- Emergency contacts: In certain cases, you may be required to provide an emergency contact.
+This will generally be your friends or family, or may be someone you live with or your next-door neighbour.

 Share this article